spuntik1205/niri-dms-void-fix/README.md

 # Void Linux Niri and DankMaterialShell Fixes

-What does this thing actually do?: it's just my confif files i used on void to get niri working
+## What does this thing actually do?:
+it's just my config files i used on void to get niri working